Jerzy Świrski: Russian Imperial Navy service

 As a commissioned officer in 1902, he joined the Russian Imperial Navy in the rank of Midshipman.
 Initially he was Watch officer and junior navigation officer on board the cruiser Askold.
 From 1905 he served in the Black Sea Fleet, as watch officer on the destroyer, Rostislav, on the Bug-type minelayer Dunay and on the frigate, Donetz.
 He was later engaged in mine laying operations and as navigation officer on the cruiser Pamiat Merkuria.
 During 1908 he was briefly training officer on board the mine layer, Kronstadt.
 Between 1909 and 1911 he returned to the Pamiat Merkuria as its navigation officer and also on the Jevstatije.
 Subsequently he served as navigation officer of the Russian Torpedo Division and commander of the torpedo boat, Stremitielnyi.
-In 1912 he advanced to navigational Flag officer of the Brigade of Naval Destroyers.
+In 1912 he advanced to navigational Flag officer of the Brigade of Naval Destroyers, commanding the ship ORP Myśliwy.
 From 1914 he was a member of the Training Commission for the Black Sea Fleet.

 Throughout World War I he was the navigation officer of the Black Sea Fleet, rising in 1917 to the rank of Captain, then naval commander.

 Navy of the Ukrainian People's Republic

 In 1918 he was nominated Chief of Naval Operations of the Navy of the Ukrainian People's Republic and Minister of Naval Affairs of the Ukrainian People's Republic.
 That same year he was promoted to Rear admiral of the Ukrainian Hetmanate.
+On 17 December 1918, he resigned in protest against the cooperation of the government of the Ukrainian People's Republic with the West Ukrainian People's Republic against Poland.